chrisfleig91/cordova-plugin-cf-accountmanager/README.md

 ## Supported Platforms

 - Android
-- iOS

 ## Methods

 - registerAccount: register an user in Account Manager
-- removeAccount: remove an account from Account Manager (Android) and remove all data from keychain (iOS)
+- removeAccount: remove an account from Account Manager (Android)
 - getUserAccount: returns an String with account name if account exist
 - getPassword: returns password if account exist
 - getDataFromKey: returns data from specified key